 PII – personally identifiable information is any data that can be used for identifying a specific person.
 Name, date of birth, address, contact and employment information, and financial and medical details are just some items in the list.
 Personal data is a hot topic, and different jurisdictions have diverse regulations.
 In general, it’s illegal to collect, store, and use someone’s data without the owner’s consent or a legal reason for doing so.

-As a rule, when scraping data from websites on the internet, we do not have the consent of the personal data owner, and it’s difficult to lawfully argue for personal data collection.
+As a rule, when scraping data from websites on the internet, we do not have the consent of the personal data owner, and it’s difficult to lawfully argue for personal data collection, this makes such web scraping essentially illegal.
 So it’s better not to extract any personal data.
 Keep in mind that EU and Californian legislation are the strictest in this aspect.

 “All rights reserved.”
 This phrase is pretty familiar to most of us.
 What is its relation to web scraping?
 The key aspect that matters is how the parsed information is used.